MatrixSenpai/dotfiles/README.md

 These are my dotfiles.
-Should work with Ubuntu 12.x - Ubuntu 13.10, using zsh
+Should work with Ubuntu 12.x - Ubuntu 13.10, using zsh.

 #Installation